In case you missed it see what’s in this section

-An enchanting place within walking distance of the Thames Path, Kelmscott Manor offers a lot to visitors both young and old.
-Open from April to August.
+An enchanting place within walking distance of the Thames Path, during open seasons Kelmscott Manor offers a lot to visitors both young and old.

 Described as 'a heaven on earth', Morris loved the house as a work of true craftsmanship, totally unspoilt and unaltered, and in harmony with the village and the surrounding countryside.

 - Opening Dates: 1st April – 29th October

 - Opening Times: Thursday, Friday and Saturday – 10.30am to 5.00pm.
 Last entry to Manor house 4pm.
 Sunday – closed

 General public – pre-booking on line is advisable – bookings are now being taken.